SutekhVRC/VRCOSCQuery/VRChatOSCQueryBugs.md

-# VRChat OSCQuery implementation bugs
+# VRChat Client's OSCQuery implementation bugs

+These are bugs I find with the VRChat client's OSCQuery implementation.

 ## Menu race condition